 Sensitive publications often require strict control over timing and audience.
-This is common in Investor Relations where financial results must be released at the exact intended moment to avoid unintended market impact.
-Another example is product launch or company update communication where sharing information too early can affect strategy and stakeholder expectations.
+This is common in Investor Relations, where financial results must be released at the exact intended moment to avoid unintended market impact.
+Another example is product launch or company update communication, where sharing information too early can affect strategy and stakeholder expectations.

 Table of contents: